Stunt Driving Charge in Ontario: Penalties, Process & Defence Options

 If you want the full defence process, see our separate article on how to fight stunt driving in Ontario.

-Legal representation is not mandatory.
-But many drivers get legal help because stunt driving cases can involve disclosure review, speed evidence, procedural issues, negotiations with the prosecutor, and trial preparation.
+However, many drivers get legal help because stunt driving cases can involve disclosure review, speed evidence, procedural issues, prosecutor negotiations, court appearances, and trial preparation.

 Call X-COPS today for a free consultation about your stunt driving charge.